The following career exploration days cover a wide variety of careers within the agriculture, food, and natural resources pathway.

 Explore the opportunities listed below, when you find the career exploration event you'd like to attend, write down its name so it is handy when you fill out your application.

 From concept to finished product, Kinze Manufacturing designs and manufactures planters, grain carts, and tillage equipment at its facility in Williamsburg, Iowa.
 Join us as we begin our day touring the Kinze Innovation Center, which highlights Kinze’s 60 years of innovation and the technology that is shaping the future of farming.
 We will also have a factory tour to observe how raw materials and other components come together to become a finished product.
 Throughout the day you will observe and visit with Kinze employees in the areas of welding, machining, assembly, powder coat painting, testing, engineering, sales, marketing, and many more.
 Join us for this unique opportunity to observe several different agricultural and manufacturing careers under one roof!
-Will be held February 10, 2025.
 Cap of 24.

 Do you have an interest in the environment, resource conservation, or climate action?
 Learn how City of Cedar Rapids careers such as Sustainability Program Manager, Environmental Specialist, City Arborist, and Transportation Planner create sustainability products or services and/or strive to reduce the environmental impact of the City’s processes and operations.
 Begin the job shadow in the City Hall Council Chambers, then take a tour outside near the river to learn about the inner workings of the flood wall and see how each career works to positively impact the environment.
+Held on April 16, 2026.

 If you are a First Time User follow these instructions.